This article is part of a larger series on How to Do Payroll.

 Step 3: Set up your payroll.
-Whether you’re going to do payroll yourself or use a payroll software, you’ll need to determine a payroll process that is compliant with Rhode Island law and works for your business.
+Whether you plan to do payroll yourself or use payroll software, you’ll need to determine a payroll process compliant with Rhode Island law and works for your business.
 This includes deciding when and how you’ll pay employees, how you’ll collect and submit payroll forms when necessary, how and when to verify employee time worked, etc.

 Step 4: Collect employee payroll forms.
 It’s best to collect employment forms from new hires during the onboarding process.
 Federal payroll forms include the W-4, I-9, and a direct deposit authorization form.
 Unlike some states, Rhode Island also requires employees to fill out an additional document for state withholding called the RI W-4.